Yohlo/tournament-app/README.md

 3. In the root folder, run `poetry install`.
 This will set up a virtualenv with all dependencies installed.

 4. Run `poetry run alembic upgrade head`.
 This will create a `db.sqlite3` file and set up the projects table schema and data.
+    - To add your own user account as initial data, head to `backend/alembic/versions/2a7[...]_add_initial_data.py` and modify that script before running the `upgrade head` command above.

 5. Create a file named `.env` with `ENV=local` as it's content. (in the root folder)